hex37/SecondCity/modular_darkpack/modules/storyteller_stats/readme.md

 ## Storyteller stats

-Module ID: storyteller_stats <!-- Uppercase, UNDERSCORE_CONNECTED name of your module, that you use to mark files.
+Module ID: STORYTELLER_STATS <!-- Uppercase, UNDERSCORE_CONNECTED name of your module, that you use to mark files.
 This is so people can case-sensitive search for your edits, if any. -->

 ### Description: